Joe job: Origin and motivation

-The name "Joe job" originated from such a spam attack on Joe Doll, webmaster of joes.com, in 1997.
-One user's joes.com account was removed due to advertising through spam.
+The name "Joe job" originated from such a spam attack on Joe Doll, webmaster of joes.com, in early 1997.
+One user's joes.com account was removed because of advertising through spam.
 In retaliation, the user sent new spam with headers forged to make it appear that Joe Doll was responsible.
-Besides prompting angry replies, it also caused joes.com to fall prey to denial-of-service attacks, from anti-spam vigilantes who thought he had sent the mail, that temporarily took the site down.
+Besides prompting angry replies, it also caused joes.com to fall prey to denial-of-service attacks, from anti-spam vigilantes who thought he had sent the mail, which temporarily took the site down.

 Some e-mail Joe jobs are acts of revenge like the original, whether by individuals or by organizations that also use spam for other purposes.
-Spammers use the technique to cycle through domains and try to get around spam filters and blocks.
+Spammers use the technique to cycle through domains and to try to get around spam filters and blocks.

 Joe-jobbers could also be businesses trying to defame a competitor or a spammer trying to harm the reputation of an anti-spam group or filtering service.
 Joe job attacks in other media are often motivated politically or through personal enmity.